r-lib/httr2/cran-comments.md

 ## revdepcheck results

-This is a patch release to fix an accidental breakage in arcgislayers.
+This is a patch release that only adds new features and fixes a randomly failing test.